-Sojourn to the Rara region through thick pine and juniper forests and camp next to the sparkling Rara Lake at 2,990 m, walled by green hills on all sides.
-Boat in the clear waters, hike to nearby hills for nearer views of the mountains and lake, meet the charming local people, or just take a walk around the lake watching out for a wild flower or a rare bird on the way.
+Rara Lake at 2,990m, is the deepest lake in Nepal and also one of the most pristine.
+Surrounded by green hills on all sides, covered in juniper trees, one can camp by the sparkling waters of the lake.
+Go boating in the clear waters, hike to nearby hills for a closer view of the mountains and lake, get acquainted with the charming local people, or just walk around the large lake watching out for wild flowers or a rare bird along the way.

 The park is surrounded by alpine coniferous vegetation and offers a representative sample of the region's flora and fauna.
-More than 500 different kinds of flowers, 20 different species of mammals and 214 species of birds can be observed at Rara National Park.
-As for water life in the lake, the snow trout is the fish variety recorded so far.
+More than 500 different kinds of flowers, 20 species of mammals and 214 species of birds can be observed in the Rara National Park.
+As for life in the lake, the snow trout is one of the fish varieties recorded here so far.

-The rich vegetation of the park is home to the endangered red panda, musk deer, Himalayan black bear, leopard, jackal, Himalayan tahr, yellow-throated martin, wild dog, wild boar, common langur, rhesus macaque and common otter.
+The rich vegetation of the park supports diverse species of wildlife including the endangered red panda, musk deer, Himalayan black bear, leopard, jackal, Himalayan tahr, Yellow-throated martin, wild dog, wild boar, common langur, rhesus macaque and the common otter.
 During winter the park abounds in bird varieties like coots, great-crested grebe, black-necked grebe, red crested pochard, mallard, common teal, merganser and gulls.
-Migrant water fowls and gallinaceous birds can also be seen during certain seasons.
+Migrant water fowl and gallinaceous birds can also be seen during certain seasons.

-Rara in the far northwestern part of Nepal is the smallest national park, while the Rara Lake is the biggest lake in the country.
-The lake is 167 m deep at some places, and drains into the rivers Mugu Karnali via Nijar Khola.
-Chuchemara Hill at 4,087 m is the best vantage point to get the magnificent views of the deep blue clear lake and the forested hillsides as well as the snow capped peaks around it.
+Rara in the far north western part of Nepal is the smallest national park in the country, while the Rara Lake is Nepal's biggest lake.
+The lake is 167m deep at some places, and drains into the rivers Mugu Karnali via Nijar Khola.
+Chuchemara Hill at 4,087m is the best vantage point to enjoy magnificent views of the deep blue lake, the forested hillsides and the snow capped peaks.

 The trek leads through remote countryside toward the Tibetan border.
-A journey into the Jumla region and the beautiful Rara Lake, is probably one of the most rewarding and fascinating treks in all the Himalayan range given its un-spoilt splendor of nature.
+A journey into the Jumla region and the beautiful Rara Lake is probably one of the most fascinating treks in the Himalaya undisturbed by hordes of trekkers as one finds on other trek routes.

-The best time to visit the park is autumn, spring and summer.
-As a well-loved tourist region, tourist services and infrastructure have developed over the years.
-However, for best experience it is still most advisable to be self sufficient if traveling alone.
+The best time to visit the park is in the spring, summer and autumn.
+As more people are now visiting the park, tourist services and infrastructure have developed over the years.
+However, for a great experience, it is still advisable to be self-sufficient if you are traveling alone.
 Lake Rara is also a popular pilgrimage site for Nepalis.